river-wind/CarNDT1Proj4/Project4writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Only then did I have all the pieces I needed to build an actual pipeline.
-This block of code, named find_lane() and found under the comment/heading "Organize the above into a single function" takes in a single color image, undistort it, processes it to produce binary output, performs a perspective warp on that image, uses slidingindowsearch() to identify lane lines, calculates the lane curve and center, then overlays the lane area onto the original image along with the measured curve and position values.
+This block of code, named find_lane() and found under the comment/heading "Organize the above into a single function" takes in a single color image, undistorts it, processes it to produce binary output, performs a perspective warp on it, uses slidingindowsearch() to identify lane lines, calculates the lane curve and center, then overlays the lane area onto the original image, along with the measured curve and position values.

 After testing this on a few test images, I applied it to the project video.